HartChrisT/Covid_Comorbidities/README.md

 **Feature Engineering, Feature Selection + the Decision Making Process**

-The first model that was constructed included the highest amount of columns.
-We wanted to look at the relationship between age, sex, hospitalization status, ICU status, and underlying conditions, and how those factors related to a death.
+The first model that constructed included the highest amount of columns.
+We wanted to look at the relationship between age, sex, hospitalization status, ICU status, underlying conditions, and how those factors related to death.

 After running the preliminary models, we found some inconsistencies with the data, such as ICU coming up as positive and hospitalization remaining negative.
 We removed these anomalies from the data set before processing.